 - Croatia: Tipping is generally not common in Croatia.
 Servers are typically fairly paid, and tipping is really only at most a few extra Kuna for great service.

-- Cyprus: Tipping here isn’t expected and for good service one can leave a few Euro change on the table.
+- Cyprus: Tipping along the beaches of Cyprus isn’t expected, but for good service one can leave a few Euro change on the table.

 - Czech Republic: Service charges in nice restaurants are becoming increasingly common.
 Although it is not customary it is becoming increasingly common in touristy areas, and it typically a few Crowns.

-- Denmark: Tipping is not common here unless you feel you’ve had exceptional service or the atmosphere requires it, there is no need to tip.
+- Denmark: Tipping is not common in Denmark unless you feel you’ve had exceptional service or the atmosphere requires it, there is no need to tip.

 - England: Some sort of a service charge is expected.
 Look at the bill, if no service charge is included a tip of around 10% is considered common courtesy.

 - Estonia: It is not customary, nor is it always expected.
 It can sometimes have the opposite effect and come across as an insult.
 For a simple meal in a small eatery the answer would generally be no, but in a large restaurant with a group, it would be considered very rude to not tip.

 - France: With fine dining comes fine-dining prices.
 A service charge is almost always included in the bill, and around 15% at that.
 However, this does not mean that it always making its way into the pocket of the server, don’t worry they’ll kindly remind you of that.
 France can be difficult, and it’s almost always best to go with your gut.
 If it seems high for a reasonable meal it probably is; however, if your meal is hundreds of euros don’t think you’ll be getting off when it comes time to pay.